fenago/dabiday/README.md

 You want to make sure that all of your data is connected to the sales table.

-- Select the Model View of Power BI to see how your data is connected:
+- Select the Model View of Power BI to see how your data is connected:</br></br>
 [![Model View](https://github.com/fenago/dabiday/blob/main/images/pic11.png?raw=true "Model View")](https://github.com/fenago/dabiday/blob/main/images/pic11.png?raw=true "Model View")

 #### Step 4: Creating your first visual - a KPI for Total Sales and Gross profit

 So, for our dashboard, we imported five tables; customer details, order details, place details, product details, and sales details.
 The first visualization that we’ll make is a KPI.
-Select KPI from the visualizations section.
+Select KPI from the visualizations section.</br></br>
 [![kpi](https://github.com/fenago/dabiday/blob/main/images/pic15.png?raw=true "kpi")](https://github.com/fenago/dabiday/blob/main/images/pic15.png?raw=true "kpi")

 KPI in visualizations in Power BI Dashboard

-With the KPI visualization selected, choose Category from the Product Details and Sum of Sales from the Sales Table as shown in the screenshot below  (You can also drag and drop the fields into respective columns indicated by the image below.):
+With the KPI visualization selected, choose Category from the Product Details and Sum of Sales from the Sales Table as shown in the screenshot below  (You can also drag and drop the fields into respective columns indicated by the image below.):</br></br>
 [![kpi](https://github.com/fenago/dabiday/blob/main/images/pic16.png?raw=true "kpi")](https://github.com/fenago/dabiday/blob/main/images/pic16.png?raw=true "kpi")

 You have created your first Visualization and uncovered your first Insight.
 Total Sales!

 You can select fields, apply filters and format the visual from the Format icon.
 The first KPI we prepared shows Total sales.
+</br></br>
 [![kpi](https://github.com/fenago/dabiday/blob/main/images/pic17.png?raw=true "kpi")](https://github.com/fenago/dabiday/blob/main/images/pic17.png?raw=true "kpi")

 Now it is your turn!
 Create another KPI that shows the Total (Gross) Cost.
 Use the steps above as a guide.
-Your final output should be similar to this:
+Your final output should be similar to this:</br></br>
 [![costs](https://github.com/fenago/dabiday/blob/main/images/pic18.png?raw=true "costs")](https://github.com/fenago/dabiday/blob/main/images/pic18.png?raw=true "costs")

 If you click on the formatting tab, you can change the color and title and many other attributes!
-- Explore the attributes and change things in your visuals like the background colors and titles:
+- Explore the attributes and change things in your visuals like the background colors and titles:</br></br>
 [![colors](https://github.com/fenago/dabiday/blob/main/images/pic20.png?raw=true "colors")](https://github.com/fenago/dabiday/blob/main/images/pic20.png?raw=true "colors")